kenplusplus/tdx-tools/utils/td-migration/README.md

 ## 3.Cross Host Test Steps

-**NOTE:** For cross-host live migration, you have to set up NFS server or use other ways to share the image/kernel for source TD and dest TD before starting the migration.
-(It means srcTD and dstTD can access the shared image/kernel together)
+**NOTE:** For cross-host live migration, you have to set up NFS server or use other ways to share the image/kernel for source TD and destination TD before starting the migration.
+(It means source TD and destination TD can access the shared image/kernel together)

-### 3.1 Create MigTD
+### 3.1 Create Migration TDs

 NOTE: the default installation path of `migtd.bin` is "/usr/share/td-migration/migtd.bin" (provided by intel-mvp-tdx-migration pkg)

-Must use `-t` to set MigTD type src or dst.

 ```bash
 # create the MigTD_src to bind with src user TD